grief work and traumatic loss treatment

 What is grief work?

+Grief work is the process of learning how to live with a loss.
 Grief is an emotional state characterized by missing, yearning, sadness, emotional pain, anger, anxiety, and other emotions.
-Grieving is the ongoing process of coping with loss.
+Grieving is an ongoing, evolving process.

 Have your processed your grief?
 What does that even mean?

-Friends, family, and other therapists may have asked you if you feel like you've grieved your person and you may have wondered what does that even mean?
+Friends, family, or even other therapists might ask if you feel like you’ve “grieved” your person.
+You might find yourself thinking: What does that even mean?
 How would I know if I had?
-Am I ever finished?
-Not being sure is normal.
-We all know that grief is part of life but that doesn't mean that grieving is an intuitive process for many of us.
+Am I ever supposed to be finished?
+Not knowing the answers to those questions is completely normal.
+We all know grief is part of life, but that doesn’t mean the process of grieving feels natural or clear.

 What is traumatic loss?